atheobold/test-repo/README.md

-# test-repo
+# Workshop for R

-The first repo for Stat 331
+These files were from a workshop on using Git with Bash!